 The administration of taxation in Switzerland is divided between the Federal Tax Administration, the 26 cantonal tax administrations and the communal tax authorities.
-Social security contributions are administrated by separate, typically cantonal, authorities.

-The cantonal tax administrations are responsible for the correct and uniform assessment and the collection of the taxes for the federal government, cantons and municipalities.
+The cantonal tax administrations are responsible for the correct and uniform assessment and the collection of the taxes for the federal government, cantons and municipalities (ie, income and wealth taxes).
 In addition, they carry out the federal and cantonal tax laws.
 Real estate capital gains taxes, property transfer taxes, and inheritance and gift taxes, as well as certain fees, are levied only at the cantonal level and, depending on the applicable cantonal legislation, at the communal level.

-The Federal Tax Administration is, in addition to certain political functions and its coordinating role vis-à-vis other states in the context of double taxation and information exchange, responsible, for example, for VAT, withholding taxation, federal stamp duties and the military service exemption tax, and has supervisory duties with regard to the application of the DBG and the StHG.
-Customs duties are administered by the Federal Customs Administration.
+- The Federal Tax Administration is, in addition to certain political functions and its coordinating functions with regard to other states in the context of double taxation and information exchange, responsible, for example, for VAT, withholding taxation, federal stamp duties and the military service exemption tax, and has supervisory duties with regard to the application of the DBG and the Federal Act on the Harmonization of Cantonal Tax Acts. - Customs duties are administered by the Federal Customs Administration. - Social security contributions are administered by separate, often cantonal, authorities.